MMunibas/STD/README.md

 ## Predict product state distributions

-### Initial Conditions
+### For specific initial conditions

-To predict product state distributions for initial conditions from the test set (77 data sets).
+To predict product state distributions for fixed nitial conditions from the test set (77 data sets).
 Go to the `evaluation_InitialCondition` folder.

 *Don't remove (external_plotting directory).*